What Is a Variable Interest Rate & How Does It Work?

 What is a variable interest rate?

-• They’re common in home loans, some personal loans, and some credit cards
+- Variable rates are commonly used in products such as home loans, some personal loans, and some credit cards

 How do variable interest rates work?